from the world's big

 Appealing to logos is the practice of supplying facts and logical argument in your speech.
 Although logos can be used in a misleading way, it's usually the strongest and most direct method of persuading an audience.

-Though some speeches feature one of these three modes more heavily than others, most speeches tend to be composed of a mixture the three.
+Though some speeches feature one of these three modes more heavily than others, most speeches tend to be composed of a mixture of the three.

 Image source: Wikimedia Commons